lich-uct/molpher-lib/doc/source/usage/glossary.rst

         A molecule that have not generated any morphs that would be closer to the trget than itself.

     Molpher
-        Software developed as a cooperation between the `Siret <http://siret.ms.mff.cuni.cz/>`_ and `LICH <http://ich.vscht.cz/>`_ research groups.
-The main goal of the project is to implement an effective tool for `chemical space` exploration.
+        Software developed as a collaboration between the `Siret <http://siret.ms.mff.cuni.cz/>`_ and `LICH <http://ich.vscht.cz/>`_ research groups.
+The main goal of the project is to implement an effective tool for `chemical space` exploration with `molecular morphing`.
         The Molpher program itself is available from `GitHub <https://github.com/siret/Molpher>`_.

+    molecular morphing
+        Molecular morphing is an atom-based *de novo* method of computer-aided drug design.
+        It was developed by the `Siret <http://siret.ms.mff.cuni.cz/>`_ and `LICH <http://ich.vscht.cz/>`_ research groups and first implemented in the `Molpher` program |nbsp| [2]_.
+It uses a set of `chemical operators` to transform a compound into a different one.
+By applying these operators iteratively, it is possible to 'travel' through chemical space in a certain direction (e.g. towards a desired compound) by minimizing an objective function -- such as structural distance.

+        ..
+[2] D. Hoksza, P. Škoda, M. Voršilák, and D. Svozil, “Molpher: a software framework for systematic chemical space exploration,” Journal of Cheminformatics, vol. 6, no. 1, p.
+7, Mar.
+2014.